-John Fitzpatrick’s Manhattan hotel reopens after 13-month closure
+John FitzPatrick’s Manhattan hotel reopens after 13-month closure

 The Fitzpatrick Manhattan hotel on Lexington Hotel in New York.
 The hotel reopened on Monday, having been mothballed for the past 13 months due to Covid-19 restrictions.

-Irish hotelier John Fitzpatrick reopened his Fitzpatrick Manhattan hotel on Lexington Avenue as New York city on Monday, some 13 months after closing the property due to the impact of the Covid-19 pandemic.
+Irish hotelier John Fitzpatrick reopened his Fitzpatrick Manhattan hotel on Lexington Avenue in New York city on Monday, some 13 months after closing the property due to the impact of the Covid-19 pandemic.

+By late morning, the hotel group had sold 19 of its 91 bedrooms.

+“It doesn’t sounds great but we’re very happy with it,” Mr Fitzpatrick told The Irish Times.

 Leisure